 In the wonderful painting above by Liu Yi, the edges ( and tones) are masterfully controlled, so that there are lost and found ( soft and hard) edges- the contrasting edges draw our attention, while the soft edges blend the dancer into her background.
 She no longer seems cut out and stuck on.

 If you deliberately merge part of the edge of each object into what is behind it your painting will instantly look more “painterly” and professional.

 You can and should keep the areas of greatest contrast to your focal area.
-The tonal contrast draws the eye there.
+The tonal contrast of light and dark edges draws the eye there.

-So when painting, or buying or selling art online, one painterly thing to look for is lost and found edges.
+So when you are painting, or buying or selling art online, one painterly thing to look for is lost and found edges.
 In representational painting it is a sign of skill and quality.

-Look on Google Images for paintings by masters such as Thomas Schaller, Alvaro Castagnet, John Yardley, Degas, Hazel Soan, David Bellamy and see how often a dark edge merges into a dark or a light edge merges into a light area, and the area of greatest contrast draws the eye to the focal area.
+Look on Google Images for paintings by masters such as Liu Yi ( at the top of this post and below), Thomas Schaller, Alvaro Castagnet, John Yardley, Degas, Hazel Soan, David Bellamy and other masters, and see how often a dark edge merges into a dark area, or a light edge merges into a light area, and the area of greatest contrast draws the eye to the focal area.